-If this maximum value is reached (which can be checked in RXNet.rel), it means that part of the channels are allowed to stretch more than 30% with respect to their initial values.
+1) The first option uses the AXD algorithm described in Ref , with which selected bond lengths are not allowed to stretch more than 50% with respect to their initial values.
 This can be useful to prevent the breakage of certain bonds.
-This option can be used invoked using the following keyword infr pair:
+This option can be invoked using the following "keyword value" pair: